-6.1 Credit risk
+6.2 Credit risk

 Credit risk is the risk that one party to a financial instrument will cause a financial loss for the other party by failing to meet an obligation.
-Credit risk arises from cash and cash equivalents, outstanding receivables and credit related commitments.
+Credit risk arises cash and cash equivalents, contractual cash flows of debt investments carried at at fair value through profit or loss (FVTPL) and outstanding receivables.